-We continuously reuse UPW after the final cleaning process for other industrial purposes.
+We continuously reuse DIW after the final cleaning process for other industrial purposes.
 Our ultimate vision is to continuously reuse water in our operations to reduce our discharged water.
 We currently discharge water from our operations in compliance with local permits.
+We established waste DIW collection system at Taiwan plant for recycling to reduce the waste of water resource.
+We conserved about 15% water annually.